aws/aws-cdk/packages/@aws-cdk/aws-codedeploy/README.md

 const func = new lambda.Function(..);
 const version = func.addVersion('1');
-const alias = new lambda.Alias({
+const version1Alias = new lambda.Alias({
   aliasName: 'prod',
   version
 });

 const deploymentGroup = new codedeploy.LambdaDeploymentGroup(stack, 'BlueGreenDeployment', {
-  alias: alias,
+  alias: version1Alias,
   deploymentConfig: codedeploy.LambdaDeploymentConfig.Linear10PercentEvery1Minute,
 });
 ```

-Creating the deployment group will modify the `lambda.Alias`'s UpdatePolicy to trigger a deployment on update.
-Incrementing the version, e.g. `const version = func.addVersion('2')`, and re-deploying the stack will have CodeDeploy safely shift traffic between the versions.
+In order to deploy a new version of this function:
+1. Increment the version, e.g. `const version = func.addVersion('2')`.
+2. Re-deploy the stack (this will trigger a deployment).
+3. Monitor the CodeDeploy deployment as traffic shifts between the versions.

 #### Rollbacks and Alarms